Hannah-Aji/Predictive-Modeling-to-Identify-High-Risk-Areas/README.md

 # safeline
-Analyzing Chicago Crime Dataset Using a Machine Learning Model
+Analyzing the Chicago Crime Dataset Using a Machine Learning Model

 ## Intriguing Questions